gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 # New Parameter Type {#new-parameter-type}

-This section defines the new parameter type that will be used to negotiate the use of the CRYPTO chunk and protection engines during association setup. {{sctp-Crypto-chunk-init-parameter}} illustrates the new parameter type.
+This section defines the new parameter type that will be used to negotiate the use of the DTLS chunk and protection engines during association setup. {{sctp-DTLS-chunk-init-parameter}} illustrates the new parameter type.

 | Parameter Type | Parameter Name |
 | 0x80xx | Protected Association |
-{: #sctp-Crypto-chunk-init-parameter title="New INIT/INIT-ACK Parameter" cols="r l"}
+{: #sctp-DTLS-chunk-init-parameter title="New INIT/INIT-ACK Parameter" cols="r l"}

 Note that the parameter format requires the receiver to ignore the parameter and continue processing if the parameter is not understood.